rodrigo0ryoth-lang/Simulador-Doctor-Clin/README.md

-# simualdor-cobranca
+# Simulador-Doctor-Clin
-Simulador de cobrança clínica
+Simulador de cobrança